-At Freeman Orthodontic Specialists, our number one priority is exceeding patient expectations.
+At our office, our number one priority is exceeding patient expectations.
 We believe in empowering our patients to play an active role in their treatment as well.
 The old paradigm in healthcare was that the doctor was the expert and they had final authority.
 In modern orthodontics, there are many ways to treat an individual case, and the choice of treatment depends on the patient’s desires.
 We believe we are treating individuals who want a beautiful smile and they should have the final say in how they are treated.
 It is our duty to educate patients of their options, the risks and benefits, and let them make the final choice.

 Length of Treatment